bitspittle/limp/README.md

 It is trivial to construct one: `val env = Environment()`.

-The environment can be used to look up variables and methods by name as well as attempt to convert values (since as a dynamic language, all input values come in as `Any?` initially).
+An environment can be used to look up variables and methods by name as well as attempt to convert values (since as a dynamic language, all input values come in as `Any` initially).

 When constructed, a new environment is totally empty, but you can use the provided utility method, `Environment.installDefaults()`, to add a bunch of useful logic, math, and other generally helpful behavior.
 (You